 Cloudera Navigator features and functions are available through the Cloudera Navigator console, a web-based user interface provided by the host configured with the Navigator Metadata Server role (daemon).
 The Cloudera Navigator console invokes the REST APIs exposed by the web service provided by the Navigator Metadata Server role instance.
 The APIs can be called directly by in-house, third-party, and other developers who want to further automate tasks or implement functionality not currently provided by the Cloudera Navigator console.
 This topic discusses both of these interfaces to the Cloudera Navigator metadata component.
 Note: Navigator Metadata Server is one of the roles (daemons) that comprises Cloudera Navigator.
 The other role is Navigator Audit Server.
-See Cloudera Navigator Data Management for details.
+See Cloudera Navigator Metadata Architecture and Cloudera Navigator Auditing Architecture for additional background information.